iammohitv/iammohitv.github.io/readme.txt

 ==================================================================================================

-KARDS is a modern and clean personal vCard website template.
+Mohit is a modern and clean personal vCard website template.
 It has many cool features found in premium templates.
 It has timeline items, stats section, skillbars, working ajax form, frontend form validation, a portfolio section to showcase your works and many more.
 It looks great on all devices from mobile to desktop.
 It's also retina ready so your site will look crisp and sharp on any device.
-Kards is the ideal template for creating digital personal resume and portfolio website.
+Mohit is the ideal template for creating digital personal resume and portfolio website.

 ==================================================================================================

 LICENSE:
-KARDS is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+Mohit is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work